-The examiner will play you a two bar rhythm played to a drum backing on the Estring.
-You will hear the test twice.
-You will be asked to play the rhythm back.
-You will then be asked to identify the rhythm from two printed examples shown to you.
-The test is made up of quarter and eighth notes and quarter note rests.
-Each time the test is played it is preceded by a one bar count-in.
-There will be a short gap for you to practise.
-Next you will hear a vocal count-in and you will then play the rhythm to the drum backing.
+The examiner will play a two-bar rhythm played to a drum backing on the lowest-sounding E string.
+Candidates will hear the test twice and will then be asked to play the rhythm back.
+Candidates will then be asked to identify the rhythm from two examples shown to them by the examiner.
+The test is made up of quarter and eighth notes and quarter-note rests.
+Each time the test is played it is preceded by a one-bar count-in.
+There will be a short gap to practise.
+Next, candidates will hear a vocal count-in and will then play the rhythm to the drum backing, before identifying the rhythm from the examples shown.

-In this part of the exam you will be asked five questions.
-Four of these questions will be about general music knowledge and the fifth question will be asked about your instrument.
-For this section of the exam the candidate chooses the piece to answer 5 questions on.
-The examiner will ask you four music knowledge questions and one instrument knowledge question.
+In this part of the exam candidates will be asked five questions.
+Four of these questions will be about general music knowledge and the fifth question will be asked about their instrument.
+For this section of the exam candidates choose the piece about which the five questions will be asked.
+The examiner will ask four music knowledge questions and one instrument knowledge question.

-- The bass clef - The time signature - Whole, half, quarter and eighth note values - The difference between a major and minor chord
+- The treble clef - The time signature - Whole, half, quarter and eighth note values - The difference between a major and minor chord

-- One of the following parts of your bass: neck, fretboard, body, tuning-pegs, pickups or bridge - One make of instrument other than that you are playing - Names of the open strings
+- One of the following parts of their guitar: neck, fretboard, body, tuning-pegs, nut pickups or bridge - One main guitar brand other than the brand they are playing - Names of the open strings

-The candidate chooses to play 5 pieces lasting a maximum of 1 minute 15 seconds each.
+Can didates choose to play five pieces lasting a maximum of 1 minute 15 seconds each.
 There are no other elements in the Performance Certificate examination.

-- Grade Exam: 2 free choice pieces - Performance Certificate: 3 free choice pieces
+- Grade Exam: two free choice pieces - Performance Certificate: three free choice pieces